-Purchased tangible capital assets are recorded at cost.
+Purchased tangible capital assets are recorded at cost less accumulated amortization.
 Contributed tangible capital assets are recorded at fair value at the date of contribution, when fair value can be reasonably determined.

 The Foundation provides for amortization on all tangible capital assets on a straight-line basis over their estimated useful lives as follows: